 Usually a patent foramen ovale is diagnosed when tests are done for another health concern.
 If your health care provider thinks you may have a PFO, imaging tests of the heart may be done.
 If you have a patent foramen ovale and had a stroke, your provider may refer you to a doctor trained in brain and nervous system conditions.

 Letang was born with this small hole in his heart, which is apparent in all people but usually closes on its own in most.
-A Cleveland Clinic expert said the hole can be found in about .
+A Cleveland Clinic expert said the hole can be found in about one out of five people.
 Now that is a little scary.

 Just how valuable is Kris Letang to the Pittsburg Penguins?

 The veteran defenseman and the Pittsburgh Penguins agreed to a six-year, $36.6 million contract extension, less than a week before he was slated to hit the open market as a free agent.